Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

 [comment]: <> (Julian: Ist diese Funktion noch aktuell oder wird es abgebaut?
 Ich kann eine Gruppe erstellen und wird auch in der Lagerentnahme-Matrix angezeigt, aber wie kann ich Produkte zur Gruppe hinzufügen?
 In Artikelverwaltung ist die Option ausgegraut.
 Keine Doku von Artikelverwaltung. Ähnliche Funktion in PIM?
 Oder in Fakturierung?)

 4. Double-click the field in the *Sales channel* column and select the applicable output channel via which you want to create offers.
-The following options are available.
+The following options are available:

     - **All**
-        Select this option to include all
+        Select this option to include all sales channels.
     - **None**
         Select this option if your warehouse is managed by a fulfiller.
     - **Core 1 Channels**